-17.1 An ordinary member or corresponding member may be nominated by a proposer and seconder (both of whom must be members) for admission as an honorary life member of the Society.
+21.1 A Specialist Member, Ordinary Member or Corresponding Member may be nominated by a proposer and seconder (both of whom must be Specialist Members) for admission as an Honorary Life Member of the Society.
 Nominations must be delivered to the Society at its registered office for consideration by the National Council and must be supported by a curriculum vitae which evidences the member’s pre-eminence in professional, scientific or societal aspects of diabetes.

-17.2 The nomination will be considered by the National Council and if, in the opinion of the National Council (directors of the National Council having an interest in the nomination having declared that interest and abstained from voting) the nominee is distinguished by their contribution to the knowledge of diabetes or to the welfare of people with diabetes and worthy of the distinction, the member will be conferred with honorary life membership.
+21.2 The nomination will be considered by the National Council and if, in the opinion of the National Council (directors of the National Council having an interest in the nomination having declared that interest and abstained from voting) the nominee is distinguished by their contribution to the knowledge of diabetes or to the welfare of people with diabetes and worthy of the distinction, the member will be conferred with Honorary Life Membership.